justoperator/tts-web-app/README.md

 - `static/script.js`: JavaScript file for client-side interaction, including text input, button handling, and audio player functionality.
 - `static/audio/`: Directory for storing synthesized audio files.

-## Environment Variables

-To avoid storing sensitive data in the code, make sure to use environment variables where necessary (e.g., for API keys or deployment settings).

 ## Notes

 - Ensure that the directory `static/audio/` exists, as this is where generated audio files are saved.